pmmukh/vault-enterprise-plugin-repro/README.md

 2. Do cp ./bin/vault ~/path-to-repo/vault-binary from vault-ent local directory
 3. Run docker build -t vault:my-tag . from this repo, to create/update the image used by compose.
 4. Note that the terminal you run setup.sh and secondary_login_loop.sh in, should be able to use the vault cli
+5. Update the replace directive in the go.mod of the local plugin as needed to point to the local sdk of your vault-ent testing branch

 ## Testing Steps
 1. Run setup.sh